 • Work a game at or including their alma mater unless both teams involved agree to the assignment.

-C. Inform umpires of what they can do to obtain upper-level games or more games by increasing their availability, improving their fitness, working on game management skills and people skills, continue to gain experience by attending clinics and meetings.
+C. Inform officials of what they can do to obtain upper-level games or more games by increasing their availability, improving their fitness, working on game management skills and people skills, continue to gain experience by attending clinics and meetings.

 D. Encourage officials to seek out training opportunities that can help them to improve their performance, earning them more and often better games.